 discuss and write confidently on the ideas, techniques and developments associated with postmodernism as well as the major concepts advanced by relevant literary and cultural theories: 1,2discuss and write at an advanced level on the complexity of literary and filmic language: 1,2apply, critically, challenging concepts in the analysis of literary and filmic texts: 1,2use advanced interpretative and analytical skills in the analysis of literary and filmic texts: 1,2assess the value of different critical approaches: 1,2consider the place of literature and film within transformations of culture, aesthetic value and representation: 1,2

-20 hours seminars20 hours seminar/workshop preparation70 hours reading primary and secondary texts10 hours working on short paper assessment30 hours working on essay
+24 hours seminars12 hours lectures/workshops20 hours seminar/workshop preparation54 hours reading primary and secondary texts10 hours working on short paper assessment30 hours working on essay

 Description of Module Assessment

 A 3,000 word essayStudents choose one question from a list of 8-10.
 The essay will require students to reflect on aspects of postmodern theory and apply them to a selected novel or film.2: Short Paper weighted 20%